pengnam/BrainDump/ConcurrentAndDistributedComputing_VijayGarg.md

 1) Can't be stuck at the first while loop
 2) Both can't be stuck at the same second while loop

+## Chapter 3: Semaphores
+### Monitors
+high level object oriented construct for synchronisation in concurrent programming.

+It can be viewed as  class with data variables and methods to manipulate the date.
+Because there exists multiple thread that can access the data, monitors have entry methods to guarantee at most one thread can be executing in any one time.